For information regarding prerequisites for this course, please refer to the Academic Course Catalog.

 Course Requirements Checklist

 The student will be assigned two video and audio production projects that they will shoot with their mobile device camera or another digital video camera, in order to develop and illustrate technical and aesthetic decision-making skills from the video editor's perspective.
 The required text for this course includes tutorial media necessary to complete the editing exercises.
-Additionally, tutorial videos and exercises will be available through Lynda.com in order to augment learning of the software.
-Completed Adobe Premiere project files (.prproj) must be turned in to receive credit.
+Additionally, tutorial videos and exercises will be available through LinkedIn Learning in order to augment learning of the software.
+Project files, completed via Adobe Premiere Rush, Premiere Pro, or other professional video editing tool, must be turned in to receive credit.

-The student will write a 8-10-page research-based paper in current APA format that focuses on results-oriented video narratives in service of an organization – best practices.
-The paper must include at least 10 references in addition to the course textbooks and the Bible.
+The student will write a 8-10-page (body) research-based paper in current APA format that focuses on results-oriented video narratives in service of an organization – best practices.
+The paper must include at least 12 references.